 The standard cleaning agents used are 1) hydrochloric, phosphoric or citric acids and chelating agents such as EDTA to eliminate saline precipitate crusts, and oxalic acid to eliminate iron sediments 2) alkalis combined with surfactants to eliminate microorganisms, sediments and organic compounds and 3) sterilization of the membranes with chlorine solutions to eliminate microorganisms.

 Successive cleaning causes the membranes to deteriorate.
 Depending on the application, the lifespan guaranteed by the manufacturer is normally 1 – 2 years.
 With a good cleaning program, the lifespan of the membranes can be extended to 3 years, though a lifespan of 5 years is unlikely.

-The objectives of installed RO plants are distributed in the following way: 50% in desalination of seawater and brackish water; 40% in the production of ultrapure water for the electronic, pharmaceutical and energy production industries; 10% as decontamination systems for urban and industrial water.
+The objectives of an RO plant for industrial use are distributed in the following way: 50% in desalination of seawater and brackish water; 40% in the production of ultrapure water for the electronic, pharmaceutical and energy production industries; 10% as decontamination systems for urban and industrial water.

 - Desalination of brackish water

 The salinity of this type of water is 2000 mg/L – 10000 mg/L. In its treatment, pressures of 14 bar – 21 bar are used to achieve rejection coefficients greater than 90% and to obtain water with saline concentrations of lower than 500 mg/L, which are the values recommended by the WHO as a requirement of potability.